MGDSoft/FixturesGeneratorBundle/README.md

-Fixtures Generator Bundle For Doctrine (Code Generator) :sunglasses:
+Fixtures Generator Bundle For Doctrine (Code Generator)
 ========================================================

 This bundle generate the fixtures code for doctrine, you can can override all code without problems